realA10001986/Time-Circuits-Display/README.md

 - after switching on the TCD (real power-up or fake power-up),
 - after changing "speed" using a [Rotary Encoder](#rotary-encoder).

-The different modes are selected through keypad commands 000 (disabled), 001 (enabled), 002 (enabled for 30 secs) or 003 (enabled for 60 secs).
+The different modes are selected through keypad commands 20 (disabled), 21 (enabled), 22 (enabled for 30 secs) or 23 (enabled for 60 secs).

+The beep volume level can be selected relative to general volume, in four steps (keypad commands 30-33). _Relative to general volume_ means that the beep volume is a percentage of general volume, and as a result, the lower your general volume, the less of a difference will be between the relative beep levels.

 For technical reasons, the beep is suppressed whenever other sounds are played-back.

+## Marty's time announcement

+As of version 3.23, the TCD, or rather "Marty McFly", will tell you the time out loud on pressing ENTER (without a command).

 ## Night mode